Reupenny/Agora--Ara-Project/README.md

 - **Gated Selling:** Product listings are exclusively tied to a Business Account.
 - **Dual Business Roles:** Within a Business, users are either a listing-focused Seller or a management-focused Administrator (cannot list products).
 - **Central Data Integrity:** The database enforces that one Seller Account can only be associated with one Business at a time.
-- **Catalogue Optimisation:** Products feature Tags for detailed search and dedicated fields for image versions (thumb_url, blur_url) to ensure fast loading speeds.
+- **Catalogue Optimisation:** Products feature Categories for detailed search and dedicated fields for image versions (thumb_url, blur_url) to ensure fast loading speeds.

 ## Running the website